 Whether it is plumping up a pout or smoothing wrinkles, an increasing number of us are seeking non-invasive cosmetic procedures to refresh our appearance.

 But did you know that anyone can order a syringe online and offer lip filler services?
 There remains an urgent need for better regulation of anti-ageing devices and injectables available in the UK.
+In this blog, we discuss the safe way to choose an aesthetic practitioner for cosmetic treatments.

 Although the benefits of anti-ageing treatments can be immense, restoring confidence and promoting a general sense of wellbeing, many have the potential to cause serious side effects, which is why it is important to seek a practitioner who has medical training and experience.